llabres/library-dataset/README.md

   - `tag`: Non-unique identifier used by the library, it is present on all book-spines in as black text on a white background.
   - `series`: For books that belong to a series, the name of the series.
   - `ISBN`: International Standard Book Number.

+The Large-Scale Catalogue must be downloaded from [here](https://cvcuab-my.sharepoint.com/:x:/g/personal/allabres_cvc_uab_cat/EdXizczi3wtLhB8Qvm5dU1kBxW3jJHovKuHbN4LrqzhpgA?e=99UY13).
 - [Large-Scale Catalogue](data/target_lists/all_books.csv) - `data/target_lists/all_books.csv`: Contains the following columns:
   - `title`: Title of the book.
-  - `author`: Author of the book.
-  - `series`: For books that belong to a series, the name of the series.
+  - `author`: Author of the book  - `series`: For books that to a series, the name of the series.
   - `language`: Language of the book.

 ### Annotations
 The main annotation for this dataset is the books that appear in each image.
 The annotations are stored in the following file: